 To convert more leads into customers, your business needs a streamlined sales process.
 Once you capture the lead, segment them on their preferences, interest, location, and behavioral patterns; this data will give you a gist on how likely the leads will get converted – gradually improving your lead conversion ratio.

-A high-end CRM can automate the above process for you, providing you and your team with sales-ready leads.
+A high-end CRM for real estate can automate the above process for you, providing you and your team with sales-ready leads.

 From listing a house to closing the sale, real estate sales process consists of many stages.
 To have a clear view of your sales process, every realtor needs to establish a solid sales process that they must follow in order to keep it organized.